Ecoregions used in the National Aquatic Resource Surveys

 The Xeric ecoregion covers about 636,583 square miles (21.2% of the conterminous United States).
 Based on satellite images in the 2011 National Land Cover Dataset, the land in this ecoregion is 76% shrub/scrub and grassland, 8% cultivated/pasture, 7% forested, and the remainder is made up of barren land, developed land, and wetlands.
 The climate in this ecoregion varies widely from warm and dry to temperate, with mean annual temperatures ranging from 32°F to 75°F and annual precipitation ranging from 2 to 40 inches.

-To allow assessment of condition for distinct wetland types across ecoregions with an acceptable degree of statistical certainty (i.e., a sufficient number of sampled sites by wetland type), NWCA further combined the nine aggregated ecoregions into four NWCA ecoregions:
+To allow assessment of condition for distinct wetland types across ecoregions with an acceptable degree of statistical certainty (i.e., a sufficient number of sampled sites by wetland type), NWCA further combined the nine aggregated ecoregions into five NWCA ecoregions:

 - Coastal Plains